luiscla27/beyond-print-enhancer/README.md

 # Print Enhancer for D&D Beyond

-**Modernized and restored for 2026 site changes.** This extension helps you print your D&D Beyond character sheets in a clean, it was forked from the abandoned project by user "Adam Pritchard" on GitHub.
-I made this project because I wanted print-ready character sheets for my D&D games. without having to manually edit the PDF.
+Modernized and restored for D&D Beyond 2026 site changes.
+This extension helps you print your D&D Beyond character sheets in a clean, print-friendly format.

+Credits: This project is a fork of the abandoned D&D Beyond Character Sheet Print Enhancer by Adam Pritchard, with significant updates for modern site compatibility and new features.
+I made this project because I wanted print-ready character sheets for my D&D games without having to manually edit or create the PDF.

 **This project is a work in progress.
 Feature requests, issue reports and pull requests are welcome.**